-Bielski and her books have been featured in several television documentaries, including productions by the A&E Network, The History Channel, The Learning Channel, The Travel Channel, and PBS.
-She appears regularly on Chicago television and radio, and lectures throughout the year at various libraries and to historical and professional societies.
-She has also authored numerous scholarly articles exploring the links between history and the paranormal, including pieces for the International Journal of Parapsychology.
-Bielski is a past editor of PA News, the quarterly newsletter of the Parapsychological Association; a past president and board member of the Pi Gamma Chapter of Phi Alpha Theta, the national history honor society; and a member of the Society of Midland Authors.
+Aside from her writing, Ursula has been featured on numerous television documentaries, including productions by the A&E Network, The History Channel, The Learning Channel, SyFy, The Travel Channel, and PBS.
+She's been a judge on Paranormal Challenge and a regular guest on Ghost Adventures and the Maury Show, as well as a regular on Chicago television and radio.
+She lectures frequently at libraries, historical societies, and professional associations.
+In addition to her books, Ursula is the author of numerous scholarly articles exploring the links between history and the paranormal, including articles published in the International Journal of Parapsychology.
+Ursula is a past editor of PA News, the quarterly newsletter of the Parapsychological Association, and a past president and board member of the Pi Gamma Chapter of Phi Alpha Theta, the national history honor society.

-Bielski graduated from St. Benedict High School in Chicago; Benedictine University in Lisle, where she received a B.A. in history; and from Northeastern Illinois University, where she earned an M.A. in American cultural and intellectual history.
-Her academic explorations include the spiritualist movement of the nineteenth century and its transformation into psychical research and parapsychology; and the relationship among belief, experience, science, and religion.
+A graduate of St. Benedict High School in Chicago, Ursula holds a B.A. degree in history from Benedictine University and an M.A. in American cultural and intellectual history from Northeastern Illinois University.
+Her academic explorations include the Spiritualist movement of the nineteenth century and its transformation into psychical research and parapsychology, and the relationships among belief, experience, science, and religion.

 In her spare time she is working with her fellow taphophiles and ghost hunters towards a permit to restore her favorite cemetery, Bachelors Grove, and still spends a lot of Saturdays watching Chicago’s Svengoolie or horror movie marathons at the Portage Theater.
 She lives in Chicago with her two daughters.
 She also loves to cook, sing at church, and buy dresses (which she notoriously even wears to graveyards).